Carla Sands: 2022 U.S. Senate campaign

 In July 2021, Sands announced she was entering the Republican primary for the Senate seat of Pat Toomey.
 As of January 2022, Sands had put $3 million of her own money into her U.S. Senate campaign and had spent $1 million on television advertisements.
-Sands came fourth in the primary, behind Mehmet Oz, David McCormick, and Kathy Barnette.
+Sands came in fourth in the primary, behind Mehmet Oz, David McCormick, and Kathy Barnette.

 Additional affiliations

-Sands served on the boards of Pepperdine University, the Los Angeles Museum of Contemporary Arts, the Library Foundation of Los Angeles and the Los Angeles Philharmonic.
+Sands served on the boards of Pepperdine University, the Los Angeles Museum of Contemporary Art, the Library Foundation of Los Angeles, and the Los Angeles Philharmonic.
 She was also named by Governor Arnold Schwarzenegger to be on the board of the California Cultural and Historical Endowment.
 Sands served as the President and Chairman of Blue Ribbon, an organization that supports the Los Angeles Music Center and also as a Director of the Performing Arts Center of Los Angeles County.

 Personal life

 Sands has one child, a daughter named Alexandra.